 - Treatment for pre-existing conditions – injuries and illnesses your pet was already suffering from when you took out the policy

-- Routine medical treatment – annual check-ups, worming and flea treatments, for example
+- Routine medical treatment – such as check-ups, neutering, spaying and vaccinations.

 - Cosmetic treatments – or any other medical treatment not recommended by a vet

-- Any international costs – if you take your pet abroad and they need vet treatment, although overseas cover can often be added on to your policy
+- Any international costs – if you take your pet abroad and they need vet treatment.

 When running a price comparison, it’s important to check that the cheapest pet insurance premium gives your cat and dog the cover you want them to have.